Berukhi

-Berukhi is a Pakistani drama television series produced by Abdullah Seja under banner iDream Entertainment.
+Berukhi (lit.
+'Indifference') is a Pakistani drama television series produced by Abdullah Seja under banner iDream Entertainment.
 It is directed by Mohsin Mirza and written by Ghazala Naqvi.
-It stars Hiba Bukhari and Junaid Khan in their third project together after Silsilay (2018) and Inteha-e-Ishq (2021) while Nazish Jahangir as an antagonist.
+It stars Hiba Bukhari and Junaid Khan in their third project together after Silsilay (2018) and Inteha-e-Ishq (2021) with Nazish Jahangir as an antagonist.
 It first aired on 15 September 2021 on ARY Digital.